 So, in this blog, we will learn Korean words related to weather.
 I know that learning Korean, especially for beginners, is somehow challenging, but you will be provided with romanizations and English translations in this post.
 If you are ready for that, let's dive right into it.

-When we talk about Korean weather vocabulary, the first Korean word we should learn is "weather."
+When we talk about Korean weather vocabulary, the first Korean word we must learn is "weather."
 Native Koreans use the term 날씨 (Nal ssi) for the weather.
 Talking about the weather is a great conversation starter, especially when you're new in South Korea.
-When you have a small talk about the weather, people will tell you what to wear, what food you can eat to enjoy the weather and even the best place to be at.
+When you have a small talk about the weather, people will advise you on what to wear, what food you can eat to enjoy the weather and even the best place to visit.
 It's just a two-syllable word, so it won't be hard to remember.

 What's the best weather to go out and have fun with your friends?
 When is best to stay at home?
 In this part of the lesson, we will be learning about different Korean weather vocabulary.
 You'll first learn the essential weather words in Korean.